Stuart6557/cse15l-lab-reports/Lab 1/LABREPORT1.md

 **Step 3:** Trying Some Commands

 Now you are ready to run some commands!
-Here are some usefull ones you can try:
+Here are some useful ones you can try:
 * `cd`
 * `ls`
 * `pwd`